dhall-lang/dhall-lang/standard/types.md

     Kind ⇥ Kind

-## αβ-equivalence
+## Equivalence

-αβ-equivalence is a relationship between two expression of the form:
+Equivalence is a relationship between two expression of the form:

-    e₀ =ᵦ e₁
+    e₀ ≡ e₁

-Expressions are αβ-equivalent if they are α-equivalent when fully β-reduced.
+Two expressions are equivalent if they are α-equivalent when normalized.
-You can fully β-reduce an expression by applying the following β-reduction rule anywhere within the expression until no β-reducible expressions remain:

-    ↑(1, x, 0, a₀) = a₁   b₀[x ≔ a₁] = b₁   ↑(-1, x, 0, b₁) = b₂
-    ────────────────────────────────────────────────────────────
-    (λ(x : A) → b₀) a₀ =ᵦ b₂

-The order in which you β-reduce expressions does not matter Two expression are both α
+Note that this notion of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.

 ## Kind check

-The kind check governs which types of functions that our pure type system permits
+The kind check governs which types of functions that our pure type system permits.

-Dhall forbids dependent function types, but permits all other function types
+Dhall forbids dependent function types, but permits all other function types.

 The following rule enables support for functions from terms to terms (i.e.
 "term-level" functions):